Japan–China Joint Communiqué: Japan–ROC relations

 Had Chiang Kai-shek managed to keep the UN "China seat" by abandoning his "One China policy" more clearly and timely in 1971, PM Tanaka would not have been so keen on normalizing relations with Beijing in 1972 and Taipei would have avoided severing relations with Tokyo.

 After Tokyo and Peking normalized relations in 1972, there was a formal disengagement of the Japanese authorities from Taiwan.
-On December 26, 1972, two private associations were created to supervise bilateral exchanges between Tokyo and Taipei: the Interchange Association on Tokyo's side and the East Asian Relations Association on Taipei's side (note that "Japan" and "Taiwan" are avoided in the names of both associations).
+On December 26, 1972, two private associations were created to supervise bilateral exchanges between Tokyo and Taipei: the Interchange Association on Tokyo's side and the East Asian Relations Association on Taipei's side ("Japan" and "Taiwan" are avoided in the names of both associations).
 The two associations carried out functions that were normally handled by consular institutions.
 For example, Taipei's high-ranking civil servants accompanying commercial missions to Japan were introduced as simple experts with ordinary passports.
 In short, Tokyo–Taipei's relations were relegated to the private sector.

 In terms of economic impacts of the communique, despite the deteriorated diplomatic relations with Japan, Taiwan's trade with many countries continued to flourish.
 However, in 1974, Taiwan had a $1.336 billion trade deficit with Japan.
 In the following year, the trade deficit with Japan was $1.101 billion, a drop of $235 million compared to 1974 but nearly double Taiwan's overall 1975 deficit of $611 million.
 Moreover, a strong sense of antagonism intensely arose and harmed Japanese businesses in Taiwan; for example, Japan Airlines soon had to take special precautions against sabotage on every flight to and from Taiwan.

 In the 1980s and 1990s, Japanese supporters of Taiwan continued to advocate for the country's independence movement.
 Pro-Taiwan voices were down in the 1970s but were never totally gone.
 These supporters acted as check-and-balance mechanisms to prevent the Japanese government from going too far in improving Japan–China relations at the expense of sacrificing Taiwan's interests.
 After the Tiananmen Massacre in June 1989 temporarily ruptured Sino-Japanese relations, Beijing's intolerance of democratic ideas made democratized Taiwan more favorable in Japanese eyes.
 Japan-based pro-independence activists promoted Japanese popular awareness of Taiwan as an independent country.
 Additionally, during this period, the booming of tourism and mainstream media returned to Taiwan.